 Justin Moody, DDS

-For more on this topic, go to www.dentaleconomics.com and search using the following key words: personalize the practice, technology, patient communication, Justin Moody, DDS.
+For more on this topic, go to www.dentaleconomics.com and search using the following key words: dental technology, digital radiography, digital X-rays, Justin Moody, DDS.

 Dr. Justin Moody is a diplomate with the American Board of Oral Implantology/Implant Dentistry and the International Congress of Oral Implantologists, and an associate fellow with the American Academy of Implant Dentistry.
 He also holds mastership and fellow status at the Misch International Implant Institute.
 He can be reached at [email protected].